infinitered/ignite/docs/Navigation.md

 The AppStack is a native stack navigator (via [React Native Screens](https://github.com/software-mansion/react-native-screens)) and contains all the screens and subnavigators of your app.

-MAVERICKTODO: Update with new navigation structure that Lizzi and Kate are working on.
+TODO: Update with new navigation structure that Lizzi and Kate are working on.

 ## Useful Patterns

 We've found that there are some useful patterns for building navigators in React Native.

-MAVERICKTODO: Point them to the relevant Ignite cookbook docs.
+TODO: Point them to the relevant Ignite cookbook docs.

 ### Tab Navigation

 We recommend using the [React Navigation Tabs](https://reactnavigation.org/docs/tab-based-navigation/) for tabs.

-MAVERICKTODO: Expand and add any useful tips for tab navigation here.
+TODO: Expand and add any useful tips for tab navigation here.

 ### Sidebar Navigation

 Ignite comes with an example sidebar navigation, aka "drawer" navigator.

-MAVERICKTODO: Add info about the example drawer here.
+TODO: Add info about the example drawer here.

 ### Modals

 Ignite comes with an example modal screen.

-MAVERICKTODO: Add info about the example modal screen here.
+TODO: Add info about the example modal screen here.

 ## Utility Functions